hieuvu4/LeetCode/src/main/java/medium/leastNumberofUniqueIntegerAfterKRemovals/Problem.md

-# Least Numer of Unique Integer After K Removals
+# Least Number of Unique Integer After K Removals

 Given an array of integers `arr` and an integer `k`.
 Find the *least number of unique integers* after removing exactly `k` elements.